 I’ve argued before that Democrats should campaign for Dutch- rather British-style health reforms, and I will again.

-The Netherlands moved away from a single-payer system in the early 2000s to expand the role of private insurance and private ownership in health care.
+The Netherlands moved away from single-payer in the early 2000s to expand the role of private insurance and private ownership in health care.
 The centerpiece reform was the introduction of an individual insurance mandate, which the Dutch borrowed from a right-wing think tank in America, the Heritage Foundation (which disowned its own idea two decades later, when Barack Obama adopted it).

-The Dutch can choose from a variety of private health insurance plans, as long as they get basic coverage.
+The Dutch can choose from a variety of private insurance plans, as long as they get basic coverage.
 Insurers cannot refuse anyone.
-The government sets maximum prices for drugs and a maximum yearly copayment, which is equivalent to about three months’ worth of premiums.
+The government sets maximum prices for drugs and a maximum yearly copay, which is equivalent to about three months’ worth of premiums.
 Premiums pay half the actual cost of insurance.
 The other half is paid from payroll taxes.
-There are subsidies to help those on low incomes pay the first half.
+There are subsidies to help low incomes pay the first half.
 Insurers negotiate prices with doctors and hospitals and they can charge a premium for care provided outside their network.
 In most cases, doctors and hospitals will send their bills directly to the insurance company.
 Patients see little paperwork.